Home | Browse Topics | Criminal & traffic law | The criminal courts | The trial

 Criminal Procedure Act 2011, ss 6, 71-74

-Your case may be heard and decided by a judge alone or by a judge and jury, depending on the seriousness of the charge and, in some types of cases, what you (“the defendant”) choose:
+Your case may be heard and decided by a judge alone or by a judge and jury.
+It depends on the seriousness of the charge and, in some types of cases, what you (“the defendant”) choose:

-• For Category 2 cases (where penalty is less than two years’ imprisonment): your case is heard by a judge alone in the District Court.
+• For Category 2 cases (where the maximum penalty is less than two years’ imprisonment): your case is heard by a judge alone in the District Court.

-• For Category 4 cases (with the most serious offences, such as murder, torture or terrorist acts): the charges will usually be dealt with by a High Court jury trial.
+• For Category 4 cases (with the most serious offences, such as murder, torture or terrorist acts): the charges will almost always be dealt with by a High Court jury trial.

 For the different categories of offences, see: “Four offence categories”.